 Mark has written extensively on the subject of legal duties, rights, and obligations in the context of shareholding, partnership, and other corporate relationships.
 The Michigan Bar Journal published his writings on the fiduciary obligations inherent in reinsurance contracts, fiduciary duty and the partnership component, and corporate oppression.
-He is also a co-chair in the State Bar of Michigan Small Business Section.
+Mark is a Chair of the Privately Held Business Forum, a committee of the State Bar of Michigan, Business Law Section.

 Mark has structured the following types of transactions: